 The adrenaline-junkies among us will still be donning their wetsuits and taking to the waves by surfboard, but for a more relaxing way to discover the coast, we love stand-up paddle boarding.
 Get to grips with your technique during the day and then for an even more unique experience you can try SUP’ing at night.

-It’s the perfect way to embrace those darker evenings, as you head out just as the light fades from dusk to dark.
+It’s the perfect way to embrace dark evenings, as you head out just as the light fades from dusk to night.
 Specialist SUP boards are lit from the bottom, providing a peaceful glow as you glide through the eerie expanse of darkness.
 You can hire SUPs or join an SUP night experience with Stand Up Paddle Gower, who will also kit you out with all the necessary equipment and wetsuits.

 Swap two legs for two wheels and follow National Cycle Route Four along Swansea Bay and up into the wooded hills of Clyne Valley.
 Didn’t have room to bring along your bike?
 No problem.
 There’s a bike share scheme, so you can pick up your ride from six docking points along the way.
 The scheme is backed by Santander and is really simple to use.
 Simply download the app to unlock the bikes and off you go!
 They cost just £1 for 30 minutes use, up to a maximum of £10 per day.